rendrjs/rendrjs.github.io/index.md

 Rather than owning your entire Express app, Rendr simply provides some useful middleware that you can mount into your existing Express app.

+### Asset Bunding

+Asset bundling and serving are outside of Rendr's scope.
+However, it does have some specific requirements for JavaScript packaging to support modules that are accessible in the CommonJS style on both the client and server.
+The example app uses Stitch for this, though you could also do this with other tools, such as Browserify.

 ## Notes

 Rendr uses the native ECMAScript 5 methods `Array.prototype.map`, `Function.prototype.bind`, `Object.create`, etc. If you plan to support older browsers, such as IE<=8, you should include the lovely [es5-shim](https://github.com/kriskowal/es5-shim) (and es5-sham) libraries as client-side dependencies.